edojapatricia/edojapatricia/README.md

 - Publish impactful technology articles and research
 - Contribute to digital innovation projects with global impact
 - Become a recognised technology leader within the UK tech ecosystem
-- Pursue opportunities aligned with the UK Global Talent Visa pathway

 ---